NikolasEnt/NikolasEnt.github.io/_posts/2024-02-12-Extrinsic-camera-parameters-initialization.md

 The key step in calibrating a camera involves obtaining one or several images of a well-known object and a list of corresponding points in both the camera and world coordinate systems.
 There are many ways to find these correspondences, as demonstrated in previous posts: checkboard patterns [\[1\]][1] and football pitch lines as the calibration pattern [\[2\]][2].
 The general rule is that the more points used and the better their uniform coverage of the entire frame by keypoints, the more accurate the calibration will be.
 In addition to acquiring point pairs, there is a subsequent step of processing these points to obtain the camera parameters, which can be done in several different ways.

 One option is to use OpenCV's [calibrateCamera](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga3207604e4b1a1758aa66acb6ed5aa65d) method, which is based on Zhengyou Zhang's algorithm [3].
-Internally, this method computes the initial intrinsic camera parameters, then it estimates the camera pose by solving Perspective-n-Points problem (see [solvePnP](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga549c2075fac14829ff4a58bc931c033d)), and finally refines all parameters through Levenberg-Marquardt optimisation to minimise reprojection error.
+Internally, this method computes the initial intrinsic camera parameters, then estimates the camera pose by solving Perspective-n-Points problem (see [solvePnP](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga549c2075fac14829ff4a58bc931c033d)), and finally refines all parameters through Levenberg-Marquardt optimisation to minimise reprojection error.

 ```python
 import cv2